 Retain More Employees

 A lack of professional development through practices like coaching, learning and goal-setting, is a major driver for voluntary departures.
 For Millennials, a must-keep-around demographic, the No. 2 reason they leave their current roles is because their career goals don’t align with their employer (Millennial Branding).
-By agreeing on goals beforehand and having a plan in place, you’re giving the the employee the opportunity to drive their own career.
+By agreeing on goals beforehand and having a plan in place, you’re giving the employee the opportunity to drive their own career.
 Read: How Company Culture is Costing You Quality Candidates.

 Set Employee Goals During Onboarding